mayank1112/netflix/README.md

 ### `npm install`

-Run the app in the production optimized mode at [http://localhost:3000](http://localhost:3000):
+Navigate to the folder by executing `cd netflix`.
+To run the app in the production optimized mode at [http://localhost:3000] (http://localhost:3000), execute below command:

 ### `npm run start`

 (Use `npm run start:server-only` and `npm run client-only` for development with hot reloading in your local)